ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-persist/bal-persist-overview.md

 ## CLI tool

 The `bal persist` CLI is used to generate the client API for the data model.
 Based on the data store, additional configurable files and setup scripts are generated.
-For example, if you are using MySQL as the data store, the `persist_db_config.bal` file and the `script.sql` script are generated.
-The `persist_db_config.bal` file is used to configure the MySQL database connection.
-The `script.sql` file is used to create the table in the MySQL database.
+For example, if you are using relational database as the data store, the `persist_db_config.bal` file and the `script.sql` script are generated.
+The `persist_db_config.bal` file is used to configure the relational database connection.
+The `script.sql` file is used to create the table in the relational database.
 The client API is generated in the `generated` directory in the project root directory.

 The `bal persist` has two main built-in CLI commands: `persist init` and `persist generate`.
 The `persist init` command is used to initialize `bal persist` in the Ballerina project.
 The `persist generate` command is used to generate the client API for the data model.
 Additionally, there is an experimental `persist migrate` command to generate the SQL scripts for changing the table structure in the database when the data model is changed.